-Make it easy
+Make it easy.

-The impact of social media advocacy on your brand
+The impact of social media advocacy on your brand.

 Enthusiasm is contagious.
 Be sure to hype up your brand initiatives and goals.
 Remind your employees about the advocacy program with updates about new and shareable content to keep the cycle going.

-Some key metrics to include could be top contributors, popular shares, top downloads, number of referrals, impressions, share of voice, engagement, website traffic, organic reach, or new leads.
+It’s a good practice to align your advocacy program with at least one of your primary business goals.
+This will also help you decide which social media metrics to track, like for example top contributors, popular shares, top downloads, number of referrals, impressions, share of voice, engagement, website traffic, organic reach, or new leads.

 Setting up UTM parameters to links will allow you to track and attribute traffic from your advocates.

-Over to you
+Over to you.

 The time is now for business leaders at all levels to create a culture where employee advocacy can flourish and their organization can start engaging its greatest asset — people.